 In the morning, a healthy breakfast helps kick-start your child’s body clock at the right time.

 Finally, worries, anxiety, and common illnesses can also cause sleep problems.
 If problems last beyond two to four weeks or you’re worried, see your GP.

-Julie Green, Principal Fellow, Murdoch Children’s Research Institute and Jon Quach, Research fellow, University of Melbourne.
+Written by Julie Green, Principal Fellow, Murdoch Children’s Research Institute and Jon Quach, Research fellow, University o Melbourne.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.